rburkholder/libs-build/README.md

 More info at https://stackoverflow.com/questions/21659637/how-to-fix-sudo-no-tty-present-and-no-askpass-program-specified-error

-NOTE: there is '-march=native' in some builds, so the code is not necessarily between CPUs of different types
+NOTE: there is '-march=native' in some builds, so the code is not necessarily compatible between CPUs of different types